IEA-Paris/PPIAS/content/articles/hommage-serge-moscovici/experimental-social-psychology-is-not-a-science-of-discovery-but-an-art-of-theatrical-reflection.md

 ---

-<Youtube yt="jiqBoH-8Ykg" caption="Experimental social psychology is not a science of discovery, but an art of theatrical reflection" start="false" stop="false"></Youtube>
+<Youtube yt="jiqBoH-8Ykg" caption="Experimental social psychology is not a science of discovery but an art of theatrical reflection"></Youtube>